Globalization, Social Movements and Development

 This course explores the intersection between globalization, collective mobilization, and development.
 It does so by posing several core questions that will guide the readings and class discussions.
 When do social movements achieve what they want?
 What kinds of tactics are particularly “successful,” and what kinds of transformative change are movements particularly “good” at?
 And what about the unintended consequences of social movements?
 In pursuing these questions the course provides students with an introduction to the field of social movement studies, with a particular emphasis on recent attempts to theorize social movement outcomes.
 Yet, the course also departs from and moves beyond conventional courses on social movements.
 It does so in at least three major ways.

 - Second, the course situates the study of social movements in the broader field of development studies.
-Institutionalism currently dominates mainstream thinking, and policy debates are primarily concerned with how to make institutions more accountable and inclusive.
-An analytical emphasis on the causes, processes, and consequences of collective mobilization in the Global South, by contrast, allows to inject politics, and with that, a focus on power relations, into the study of international development.
+How variations in human development can be explained (and how justice and greater human well-being can be achieved) are heatedly debated, and scholars point to a variety of factors, most importantly political regimes, the nature of state institutions and party systems, and global governance structures.
+An analytical emphasis on collective mobilization allows to complement this focus by injecting politics, and with that, a focus on power relations, into the study of international development.

 - Third, the course draws on recent efforts to understand the connection between collective action and globalization.
 It explores how the communications revolution has implicated the opportunities, scales, and tactics of social movements.
 It also examines the interaction between collective mobilization, the transformation of growth models (e.g., the growing importance of finance and extractive industries), and the rise of new global norms and governance structures.